ava/use-http/docs/README.md

   },

-  // you need to make sure `retries` is set otherwise it won't retry
+  // make sure `retries` is set otherwise it won't retry
   // can retry on certain http status codes
   retryOn: [503],
   // OR